-I work with people who are often highly capable, highly driven, and carrying more than is visible.
-Many operate in high-stakes or public worlds where decisions and actions carry consequence.
-What brings them here is usually not a lack of effort or intelligence.
-It is that something important in the way they are functioning, relating, or making sense of their experience can no longer be managed in the old way.
+I work with people who are highly capable, highly driven, and carrying more than is visible.
+Many operate in high-stakes environments where decisions carry consequence and visibility.
+It is rarely a lack of effort or intelligence that brings someone here, it is that something important in the way they are functioning, relating, or making sense of their experience can no longer be managed in the old way.

 CMPC